 TRIO Student Support Services

 The TRIO Student Support Services program is dedicated to enhancing the college experience at Oakton.
 TRIO helps students persist in their educational goals and transfer to four-year institutions by fostering close student/advisor relationships in a supportive community.
-Services include academic advising, transfer assistance, financial aid assistance, activities, and events.
-To participate in TRIO, students must meet eligibility criteria: be a first-generation college student; demonstrate financial need; and/or have a documented learning or physical disability.
+Services include academic advising, transfer assistance, financial aid assistance, activities and events.
+To participate in TRIO, students must meet the eligibility criteria: be a first-generation college student; demonstrate financial need; and/or have a documented learning or physical disability.
 TRIO Student Support Services is funded by the U.S. Department of Education.